Safer's - BTK Biological Insecticide

-Caterpillars are a huge problem in Alberta!
+Caterpillars are a huge problem in Canada.
 They can defoliate trees and destroy your garden in a matter of days.
 Even though you may not see the caterpillars themselves, evidence can be found in the form of droppings and foliar damage.

 Cabbage worms are green and like to hide on the underside of leaves.
 They especially like to prey on leafy greens like lettuce, kale and cabbage, and have been known to destroy young cauliflower plants before they have a chance to flower.
 It is important that you identify a cabbage worm infestation immediately.